 The objective of the animal welfare grant is to provide financial aid to credible non-profit organizations that serve Vancouver in a capacity that the City cannot feasibly provide while reinforcing and supporting City policy and current Animal Control and Licensing work.
-The City currently operates the Vancouver Animal Shelter (VAS) that provides food, care and housing for dogs that were lost, abandoned, or abused.
-Due to size, resources, and other constraints, the VAS is only capable of supporting dog-related services, and on a limited scale, services for other animals.
-Animal Control officers are often called out by residents and Vancouver Police Department to address animal related incidents other than dogs and in some cases, the animal may be temporarily housed at the VAS until a more appropriate boarding is available elsewhere such as the SPCA, Wildlife Rescue Association, independent rescue groups and by private individuals.
+The City currently operates Vancouver Animal Control (VAC) that provides food, care and housing for dogs that were lost or abandoned.
+Due to size, resources, and other constraints, the VAC is only capable of supporting dog-related services, and on a limited scale, services for other animals.
+Animal Control Officers are often called out by residents and Vancouver Police Department to address animal related incidents other than dogs and in some cases, the animal may be temporarily housed at VAC until a more appropriate boarding is available elsewhere such as the SPCA, Wildlife Rescue Association, independent rescue groups and by private individuals.

-Eligibility Criteria
+Eligibility and Review Criteria